quotable-io/data/.github/ISSUE_TEMPLATE/add_quotes.md

 ---
 name: Add New Quotes
 about: Use this issue template to submit new quotes that you would like to add to the collection.
-title: 'content: new quotes'
+title: 'data: new quotes'
-labels: "content: new quotes"
+labels: 'data: new quotes'
 assignees: ''

 ---